pau1a/Arklowdun/docs/ops/pr1a-vault-contract.md

 - [x] Structured logs omit raw paths and include outcome codes.
 - [x] Performance budgets satisfied for migration and single-file operations.

+### Design Note: Vehicles and Notes Categories

+The `vehicles` and `notes` slugs remain part of `AttachmentCategory` even though attachments for those domains flow through related tables today.
+Maintaining the slugs prevents churn in on-disk directory names, keeps IPC validation forward-compatible with future attachment entry points, and ensures the database CHECK constraints continue to accept the complete category list so rows can migrate between categories without schema edits.

 ## Rollout & Backout

 * Ship guardrails immediately to protect new writes; expose migration controls in Settings.